 Barbados is one of the most popular tropical islands on the planet, especially with Britons, who flock to its pristine sandy beaches to relax and enjoy the hot Caribbean sun.
 This year is the 50th anniversary of its independence from British rule, but the island is sometimes still called Little England.

 Prosperous, with low crime, it’s a gentle introduction to the West Indies.
 For sailors the living is easy.
 Fresh fruit and veg cost very little in the colourful markets and the street food loved by locals is fresh and filling.
 There are 1,200 ‘rum shops’ (small bars) and the people are famously friendly.

 Lying 98 miles east of the Caribbean chain, this is the nearest landfall for yachts crossing the Atlantic from the Canaries or Cape Verdes.
 Why, then, do many yachts swerve past beautiful Barbados and head for Saint Lucia, Antigua or Grenada instead?

-The simple answer is that yacht crews who would previously have been content to lie at anchor started to seek marinas where they could plug in electrical devices, walk ashore to showers and shops, and rest at night untroubled by the Atlantic swell.
+The simple answer is that the yachting and sailing boats who would previously have been content to lie at anchor started to seek marinas where they could plug in electrical devices, walk ashore to showers and shops, and rest at night untroubled by the Atlantic swell.

 Other islands were quick to respond by installing pontoons and moorings, leaving Barbados behind.
 As far back as 1989 Jimmy Cornell cited lack of yacht facilities when he moved the ARC rally finish away from Barbados, a bitter blow for the island and a boost for the new venue, Saint Lucia.